 Trinity Sunday commemorates and honors not an event, but a reality: the Holy Trinity.
 Trinity Sunday falls on the Sunday after Pentecost.
-In 2011, Trinity Sunday falls on June 3 (dates in other years).
+In 2012, Trinity Sunday falls on June 3 (dates in other years).
 Prayers: Prayers to the Trinity and for Trinity Sunday

 Liturgical Color(s): White